Spiders. Part 2. Sex, and Spiders’ Next of kin.

 In an aquatic environment like the sea, the male gametes can swim to the female’s egg.

-Yet in a dry land environment, the sperm needs to be placed inside the female’s body where it is stored. only later to be mixed with her eggs.
+Yet, in a dry land environment, the sperm needs to be placed inside the female’s body, where it is stored, only to be mixed with her eggs later.

 Question, How is this transfer carried out?